 Educational Mission and Goals

-Our students can earn a Bachelor of Science degree in bioengineering at the undergraduate level and a Master of Science and/or doctorate in biomedical engineering.
+Our students can earn a Bachelor of Science degree in bioengineering and a Master of Science and/or PhD in biomedical engineering.

 Program Educational Objectives